CJO100293/Project-4/README.md

 We are taking data from a bank loan status dataset taken from https://www.kaggle.com/datasets/zaurbegiev/my-dataset?select=credit_test.csv and using it to predict the probababilty of a loan defaulting using machine learning algorithms.

 ## **Objectives:**
-We will train a model with machine learning using the bank loan status dataset to predict the probababilty of a loan defaulting based on the following data:
+- We will train a model with machine learning using the bank loan status dataset to predict the probababilty of a loan defaulting based on the following data:
+  - Current Loan Amount
-- Credit score
+  - Credit Score
-- Annual income
+  - Annual Income
-- Monthly income
-- Monthly debt
+  - Monthly Income
-- Monthly debt vs Monthly income (Debt to income ratio)
+  - Monthly Debt
-- Current loan amount
-- Current credit balance vs Max Open Credit (credit usage ratio)
-- Whether there had been past bankruptcies or not.
-- Number of credit problems
-- Number of open accounts
+  - Debt / Income Ratio
+  - Credit History(Years)
-- Months since last delinquent
+  - Months Delinquent
+  - Open Accounts
+  - Credit Problems
+  - Credit Balance
+  - Total Credit
+  - Credit Usage Ratio
+  - Bankruptcies  \

+- We experimented using various different supervised machine learning algorithms such as logistic regression, KNeighbors and Random Forest to see which one could train the data with the best accuracy.
+- The "Bankruptcies" columns will be used as our labels and all other columns will be used as our features of each of the models.

 ## **Instructions to replicate:**
 1. Run the jupyter notebook "/ETL/ETL.ipynb" (or "/ETL/ETL_colab.ipynb" if using google collab. if using google collab then the path to where the CSV file "ETL_credit_data.csv" will be exported in the "Export the newly transformed dataframe into a csv" section will need to be changed to an empty existing directory in your google drive account.)
 This will clean up the data in "/Resources/credit_data.csv" by removing any unneeded or erroneous data and exports it into a new CSV file called "ETL_credit_data.csv".
 2. Run the jupyter notebook "/ML/ML.ipynb" (or "/ML/ML_Colab.ipynb" if using google collab).
-This will use supervised machine learning to determine if the loan is at risk of default using the "Bankruptcies" column as labels and all of the other columns as features.
+This will use various supervised machine learning algorithms to determine if the loan is at risk of default.

 **Things To Note:**  \
   \